-- two socks to fill with rice or plastic bags to fill with pulverized candle wax.
+- two socks to fill with rice or plastic bags to fill with pulverized candle wax or sand.

-- rice or candle wax.
+- rice, candle wax or sand.
 Or some kind of powder.
 At first I used about 80 or 100g.
 But I made them heavier now.
 As I got better I realized they were too light.
 Podpoi (the famous led poi from flowtoys) are 128g per poi head, this should be a good place to start.